-Follow an inter manufacturer's instructions.
+Follow all filter manufacturer's instructions.
 Never attempt to assemble, disassemble or adjust the filter when there is pressurized air in the system.
-Starting the pump while there is any pressurized air in the system can cause the filter lid to be blown off, which can cause death, serious personal injury or property damage.
+Starting the pump while there is any pressurized air in the system can cause the filter lid to be blown off, which can cause property damage.